Home Inspection Questions

 9. Secondary Water Resistant Roof Underlayments

-Contact SAR Inspection Services by calling our office at (239) 514-1959 or fill in the “contact us” form in this website.
+Contact SAR Inspection Services by calling us at (239) 825-4165 or you can fill in the “contact us” form on this website.
 When you call or fill in the form, have your current windstorm policy information available, including your insurance company, their phone number, agent and policy number.

 All of them!
 Florida Statute 626.0629 requires insurance companies to offer Florida homeowners “discounts, credits, or other rate differentials” for construction techniques that reduce damage and loss in windstorms.